The information provided here is not medical advice.

 All of our cases report impaired visual imagery in memory, and our testing revealed visual memory impairments.
-Some people consider themselves to be “non-imagers,” with a memory syndrome that appears similar to SDAM.
+People who lack the ability to form visual images (a syndrome known as Aphantasia) have reported a memory syndrome that appears similar to SDAM.
 We are currently investigating the role of visual imagery as opposed to other core processes, such as emotion, in individual differences in memory in general.

 Are people with SDAM more or less susceptible to developing Alzheimer’s disease?